kristiker/source1import/README.md

 I've taken some liberties with the available Standard VR shader in SteamVR as my guideline, and converting a specular map from Source 1 to PBR in Source 2 is not going to be totally 1 to 1.
 However, it does look pretty good in most use cases, and I'd reccomend modifying the script to your needs depending on what game/art style you're working with.
 For instance, I've had to dull the ReflectanceRange across the board for HL2 assets, which I didn't need to do for L4D2 assets.

+To use, first modify global_vars.txt to include your game's content path.
+Then, run the script using `python vmt_to_vmat.py modName`, replacing modName with the name of your mod's folder (i.e. hl2, left4dead2, usermod, etc.)

 ## mdl_to_vmdl.py

 Generates a .vmdl file that will tell Source 2 to import its accompanying .mdl file.

 You must leave the original .mdl files for the .vmdls to compile.

-Run the script with a __directory__ like `py mdl_to_vmdl.py models` and it will fill that directoy with .vmdls.
+Run the script with a __directory__ like `python mdl_to_vmdl.py models` and it will fill that directoy with .vmdls.
 Make sure you leave all the MDLs in tact so Source 2 can convert them.

 ## qc_to_vmdl.py